 Select Enable to enable the function of Serial ATA Advanced Host Interface.
 (Take caution when using this function.
 This feature is for advanced programmers only.
 The options are Enabled and Disabled.)

 System Memory

-This display informs you how much system memory is recognized as being present in the system.
+This display informs you how much system memory is detected by the BIOS.

 Extended Memory